Chidozieaubie/BIOL-7180-CLASS-PROJECT/README.md

 *	Selenium
 *	BS4

-You can do:  pip install -r Requiredsoftwares.txt if you want to install everything needed
+You can do:  pip install -r requirements.txt if you want to install everything needed

 To get notifications, you will need to have two emails; sender and receiver addresses.
 I have set this script to use the google SMTP-SSL protocol, so you must use a gmail address as a sending address.
 Your email’s password can be hardcoded into the script or typed in from the command line.
 I commented on both options in the script.
 The former option allows you to have a Task Scheduler run the script at user-set intervals without the inconvenience of having to type in password all the time.
 Secondly, you will need to input a phone number that you wish to get sms alerts from, as well as their corresponding carrier.
 In the script, I provided a reference to some of the major mobile carriers and their domain names to help you.